splunk/public-o11y-docs/logs/logviews.rst

 You can now see your new logs chart along with all other charts on the same dashboard.

-Modify your log view from the dashboard
+Modify your logs chart from the dashboard
 =============================================================================
 You cannot directly edit a logs chart from the dashboard.
 For example, you cannot edit the column headings or data on your log view chart from the dashboard.
 You can delete a log view or log timeline chart entirely using the :strong:`More` menu.
 See :ref:`Chart actions <chart-actions>` to learn more.